 ONE YEAR MENTORING WEEKENDS COURSE

-Selection will be via an initial send in of five to ten digital images of work with an accompanying c.v. and covering letter saying why you would like to take the course (send to info (@) newlynartschool.co.uk) followed by an informal interview for those who are shortlisted with portfolios where appropriate.
-We are keen to get a range of applicants and previous exhibition history or formal art education is not a prerequisite.
+We are keen to encourage a range of applicants, previous exhibition history or formal art education is not a prerequisite.
 We are also open to applications from students who work in a range of different media.

 To find out more about the course please ring the art school on 01736 365557.

-In addition to the above One Year Mentoring Course we have now launched a Defining Practice practical course held over six weekends in the year and a One Year Practical Course based on the figure and run on Fridays over three seven week terms.
+In addition to the above One Year Mentoring Course we have a Defining Practice course held over six weekends in the year.